 |PT (electronic funds transfer)||The system creates a record with this code when you use the electronic funds transfer process to pay a voucher.|

 Payment status codes indicate whether a voucher is approved, pending, paid, and so on.
-You assign a payment status code to a voucher if you need to change the status that the system assigned.
+You assign a payment status code to a voucher to change the status that the system assigned.
 Some payment status codes are hard-coded.

 The system provides these payment status codes: